remotar/remotar-uikit/README.md

 npm run dev
 ```

 A live server will be opened on localhost:8080, you can start hack.
+The sources are on the "scss" folder.
 Happy code!

 # Building